gabby338414/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-There more successful outcomes.
+From May to July they had more successful outcomes.
+They did not have many live outcomes for the year, there was a major decrease.

 - What can you conclude about the Outcomes based on Goals?
-The percentage failed and successful were about the same.
+At the beginning they reach there goals, it started to decrease as time went on and then they had more percentage failed.

 - What are some limitations of this dataset?
-No really the outcomes were straight forward.
+There was a lot of information pertaining to this dataset.
+We could have used more graphs to show different subcategories and their outcomes.

 - What are some other possible tables and/or graphs that we could create?
 A bar graphs and pie charts can also be used to determine certain data.